nusco/narjillos/backlog.md

 ###Ethologist

-* Genetically determined asymmetric skewing strategies °°°
+* Skewing histeresis around 180 degrees °°°
+* Find out why creatures seem to ignore nearby food so often °°
 * Eggs °
 * "Egg-firing" °
 * Additional cost for long-distance egg-flinging °
 * Distance of firing is determined by genes °
+* Narjillos are born small and then grow up °
+* Narjillos eat each other
+* "Fears" gene
+* "Wants to eat" gene
+* Obstacles and reactive sense system

 ###Lab Technician

-* Make CPU floatpoint precision a part of the experiment's id (instead of using strictfp) °
+* Fix tmp file bug while reloading experiment (happens when both files have matching .tmp files) °°°
+* Real arguments parsing (use --no-persistence together with other switches) °°
 * Check git commit on experiment startup °
 * Lock on single narjillo °
+* Make CPU floatpoint precision a part of the experiment's id (instead of using strictfp)
 * Dump isolated narjillos to file (instead of the console)
-* Real arguments parsing (use --no-persistence together with other switches)
 * Zipped persistence files
 * View narjillo stats (age, energy, times eaten...)
-* Make food visible in normal view
+* Make food more visible in normal view
-* Make food visible in infrared view
+* Make food more visible in infrared view

 ###Ecologist